luxonis/depthai-python/docs/source/components/nodes.rst

 The size of the pool specifies how many messages can be created and sent out while other messages are already somewhere in the pipeline.
 When all the messages from pool are sent out and none yet returned, that is when the node will block and wait until a message is returned to the pool (not used by any node in the pipeline anymore)

+On the table of contents (left side of the page) all nodes are listed under the :code:`Node` entry.
+You can click on them to find out more.

+.. include::  ../includes/footer-short.rst